intel/workload-services-framework/doc/setup-auth.md

 ### Introduction

-A private docker registry is optional in most of the validation senarios except if you want to run the workloads on an on-premesis Kubernetes cluster, or you explicitly setup a docker registry to store any newly built workload images.
+A private docker registry is optional in most of the validation scenarios except if you want to run the workloads on an On-Premises  Kubernetes cluster, or you explicitly setup a docker registry to store any newly built workload images.

 This document describes how to authenticate to a docker registry if the registry requires authentication.
-Skip this document if there is no authentication requriement.
+Skip this document if there is no authentication requirement.

 ### `REGISTRY_AUTH`